Making payment arrangements

 - Agree to avoid any future tax debts

-To continue with your payment arrangement, you must make every payment on time.
+You must make every payment on time.
 If you think you’ll be late on a payment, you must let us know immediately.
 Call the phone number on your bill.

 Note: Penalties and interest continue to accrue on all tax debts, including those that are being resolved through payment plans.

-Payment plans may be cancelled if:
+Payment plans may be cancelled if you:

-- You don’t provide financial information when requested
+- Don’t provide financial information when requested

 If your payment plan is cancelled, we may take Forced Collection Actions.

 If you have questions about your payment options, call the phone number on your most recent billing letter or (208) 334-7633.